AgrarAktionen/CI-CD/readme.md

 Deploy into the Cloud
 ===

+Before we deploy to a real cloud we test our application on minikube.
+This is described (here)[https://aberger.at/blog/cloud/2021/05/04/minikube-intro.html].

 You have to get your credentials from the cloud, adjust your namespace and baseUrl, then you can deploy the application with: